ongbengtiong/starter-pack-rasa-nlu/README.md

 # Rasa NLU starter-pack

 Looked through the [Rasa NLU documentation](http://rasa.com/docs/nlu/) and ready to build your first intelligent assistant?
 We have some resources to help you get started!
 This repository contains the foundations of your first custom assistant.
-You can improve this assistant by using a really cool training data file which you can find on the [Rasa Community Forum](https://forum.rasa.com/t/rasa-starter-pack/704).
+You can improve this assistant by using a really cool training data set which you can find on the [Rasa Community Forum](https://forum.rasa.com/t/rasa-starter-pack/704).
 Go get it before getting started!

 The initial version of this starter-pack lets you build a basic Rasa NLU model capable of understanding few simple intents.
 Clone this repo to get started: